moyheen/moyheen.github.io/leveling-up-as-an-android-dev-part-two.md

 ## Conclusion

-In this article, I've attempted to highlight the progression paths in Android development from beginner up until management and back to individual contributor for anyone who wants that.
-Although I acknowledge that this might not hold true for everyone, I tried to show the shift in responsibilities that comes with each stage and linked to resources I found helpful.
+In this article series, I've attempted to highlight the progression paths in Android development from beginner up until management and back to individual contributor for anyone who wants that.
+While I acknowledge that this might not hold true for everyone, I've tried to show the shift in responsibilities that comes with each stage and linked to resources I found helpful.
 I also realize that this might have been a lot to absorb, but I think the most important thing is to accept that this is a journey and enjoy the process every step of the way.